[History of Hachirogata reclamation ③] Earth lower than sea level... The lifeline is water management [Ogata Village, Akita Prefecture]

 - Road within the residential area 19.3km

-- Public facilities: Town halls, community centers, clinics, kindergartens, elementary schools, junior high schools, water supplies, sewers, garbage disposal sites, graveyards, streets, etc.
+- Public facilities: town halls, community centers, clinics, kindergartens, elementary schools, junior high schools, water supply systems, sewerage systems, garbage disposal plants, cemeteries, streets, etc

-- Others Guidance and training for prospective settlers, farming guidance for settlers, purchase and transfer of farming machinery, etc.
+- Other: Training prospective settlers, farming guidance for settlers, purchase and transfer of farming machinery, etc

-The reclamation of Hachirogata left a portion of the lake approximately 20% of the former Hachirogata.
-The remaining lake (Lake Hachiro) has changed from brackish water mixed with seawater to fresh water, but after the reclamation project was completed, some fishing activities were restored.
-The catch has decreased from around 1,900 tons before reclamation to about 250 tons, but about 170 people still continue to fish, mainly fishing for smelt.
+The reclamation of Lake Hachirogata left behind a lake that was about 20% of the size of the old Lake Hachirogata.
+The remaining lake (Lake Hachirogata) changed from brackish water mixed with seawater to fresh water, but fishing activities were partially revived after the reclamation project was completed.
+The catch has decreased from around 1,900 tons before the reclamation to around 250 tons, but around 170 people still continue to fish, mainly by fishing for smelt

-This museum was established to preserve for future generations the footprints of the historic project that reclaimed Hachiro Lagoon, which was the second largest lagoon in Japan.
-We have collected materials such as the history and significance of Hachirogata reclamation, the existence of Ogata village, and reclamation techniques, and are exhibiting them in videos and panels.
+This museum was established to preserve for future generations the traces of the historic project to reclaim Hachirogata Lagoon, the second largest lake in Japan.
+Materials on the history and significance of the Hachirogata Lagoon reclamation, the existence of Ogata Village, and reclamation techniques are collected and displayed through videos and panels

 - Facility name: Ogata Village Reclamation Museum

-- Location: 5-2 Nishi, Ogata Village, Minamiakita District, Akita Prefecture
+- Address: Nishi 5-2, Ogata Village, Minamiakita District, Akita Prefecture

 - Phone number: 0185-22-4113

-- April to September: 2nd and 4th Tuesday
+- April to September: 2nd and 4th Tuesdays

-- October to March: Tuesdays, New Year holidays (December 31st to January 3rd)
+- October to March: Tuesdays, New Year's holidays (December 31st to January 3rd)

-- *If Tuesday is a holiday, the following day will be closed.
+- *If Tuesday is a public holiday, the museum will be closed the following day

-- Admission fee: 300 yen for general public and university students, 100 yen for elementary, junior high and high school students,
+- Admission fee: Adults and university students 300 yen, elementary, junior high and high school students 100 yen,

-- *Free admission for customers with a disability certificate/rehabilitation certificate, including accompanying persons.
+- * Free admission for customers with disability certificates or rehabilitation certificates, including their accompanying persons

 - URL: Ogata Village Reclamation Museum